AdibZidan/personal-portfolio/README.md

 # Angular-Projects

+This project is live.
+Head over [here](http://www.adibzidan.com) to access it.

 This repository includes my Portfolio, About Me and Task-Manager; which are a work in progress.

 The Task-Manager is built using Angular 8 and is already CRUD ready.